 Want to learn more about the financial impact of Jira Service Management?
 Read our whitepaper, Build a Collaborative Ecosystem with Jira Service Management.

-Jira Service Management vs. Ivanti
+Jira Service Management vs. Ivanti (Cherwell)

 Also appearing in Gartner®’s Magic Quadrant™ is Ivanti, another software company that helps organizations implement ITSM best practices with their platform Ivanti Neurons for ITSM.
 After Ivanti acquired Cherwell, Ivanti was positioned to be “the only enterprise service management vendor to offer end-to-end service and asset management from IT to lines of business and from every endpoint to the IoT edge.”